 What is gonorrhea?

-- Gonorrhea is a sexually transmitted infection caused by the bacteria Neisseria gonorrhea.
+Gonorrhea is a common sexually transmitted infection (STI) caused by a bacterium called Neisseria gonorrhea.

 How do you get gonorrhea?

-- When you have unprotected oral, vaginal, or anal sex with an infected person.
+- through unprotected oral, vaginal, or anal sex

-- If infected fluid comes in contact with your eyes either directly or spread by hand
+- through infected fluid that comes in contact with your eyes, either directly or spread by hand

 How can you tell if you have gonorrhea?